Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Radiation therapy uses high-energy x-rays to kill cancer cells.
+Radiation therapy uses high-energy X-rays to kill cancer cells.

-Each treatment usually takes 10–30 minutes.
+Each treatment usually takes 10 to 30 minutes.
 You may need to change into a hospital gown.
-The radiation therapist positions you on the treatment table, then leaves the room.
+The radiation therapist puts you in the correct position on the treatment table, then leaves the room.
+Sometimes you may need more imaging before each treatment.
+The machine may take digital X-rays or a CT scan to help make sure you are lined up correctly.
 During treatment, lie as still as you can and breathe normally.
 You will hear noises coming from the machine.
 You can talk to the radiation therapist, who watches you from the control room on a TV monitor.
 After treatment, the therapist will help you off the table.
 You can then get dressed and go back to your normal activities.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR